 "Barcaldine was fantastic and a great introduction to general practice and rural medicine.
 There are some great doctors out there."

 "It was also great preparation for being an Army doctor.
 Being the doctor on call in Barcaldine Hospital isn’t too dissimilar to what I've faced as an Army doctor in a tent during an exercise in Shoalwater Bay.
 When someone on a radio says 'we've got someone who is injured and they are going to be in your location in thirty minutes', this is very similar to the experiences of GPs working in rural and remote areas of Australia."

-Dr Worswick is now completing his second year of GP training at Lavarack Barracks in Townsville.
-He also works at the Ingham Family Medical Practice, and occasionally at the Ingham Hospital Emergency Department when his Army commitments permit.
+Dr Worswick completed his second year of GP training at Lavarack Barracks in Townsville.
+He also worked at the Ingham Family Medical Practice, and occasionally at the Ingham Hospital Emergency Department when his Army commitments permitted.

 "There are 4,000 or so soldiers on the barracks and the demographics are a bit different to a usual GP practice.
 However, for a young and fit population, you can be surprised by the types of presentations that you see in a typical day at the barracks.”

 The barracks provides acute and chronic health care services.
 Dr Worswick said a typical days starts early in the morning with emergency presentations and the team then transition to standard GP consultations, with patients they are tracking through particular illnesses or ailments.

 "As an Army GP, I also have an obligation to the Defence Force to make sure the soldiers I’m treating are medically fit enough for the physical and mental demands of military service.
 In this role I oversee and help with the recovery and rehabilitation of injured soldiers.
 It also involves changing medical classifications and, in some cases, advising a soldier (and recommending to the Army medical review board) that I do not believe they are fit for continued service in the Army.
 As you can understand, this can be distressing for the soldier, and it is often a great loss for the Defence Force."